 Executive Director: The board of directors may elect to hire staff to administer the day-to-day operations of the organization.
 The first hire is typically the Executive Director.
 The Executive Director (also occasionally known as the CEO) oversees the daily operations of the organization.
 The Executive Director also delegates responsibilities to other officers and employees.

 Other Executive Personnel: Your nonprofit may have designated individuals with other titles to indicate their daily responsibilities.
-These might include a Chief Operating Officer (COO), a Chief Marketing Officer (CMO), Chief Information Officer (CIO), Vice President of Development, or Director of Donor Relations among others.
+These might include a Chief Operating Officer (COO), a Chief Marketing Officer (CMO), a Chief Information Officer (CIO), a Vice President of Development, or a Director of Donor Relations among others.
 In many smaller nonprofits, these roles are filled by board members or volunteers.
 In larger nonprofit organizations, these are generally salaried positions whose hiring, compensation, and performance are determined by the board of directors.

 Many state forms instruct that an “authorized officer” may sign the document.
 Generally, this means any individual who holds one of the above leadership roles and who has the authority to legally bind and sign documents on behalf of the corporation.